How do NFL teams make money? TV, sponsorships, ticket sales..

 We know NFL players make a substantial amount of money every year.
-In fact, the highest paid NFL player of 2021 is the Kansas City Chiefs star, Patrick Mahomes with a $45 million salary.
+In fact, the highest paid NFL player of 2022 is Green Bay Packers veteran Aaron Rodgers, with a $50 million salary this season.
 It’s clear how the players make their money, but how do NFL teams make money?
 Where does that money go?

 Football is one of the most popular sports in the United States.
 People watch it on TV, they bet on it, they travel to the games, and they keep up with it online.
 Many teams financially benefit from their fan following.

 What is a tax-exempt status and why did NFL teams give it up?

 A tax-exempt status means that an organization does not need to pay federal income taxes entirely or in part.
 Some examples of organizations that have this status could be charities or non profit organizations.
 NFL teams held this status from 1945 until 2015.

 In 2015, the NFL willingly decided to end their tax-exempt status and begin paying taxes.
 Some argue that the NFL made the switch to avoid more PR disasters, especially considering that the economic gains weren’t substantial enough to counter the backlash.

 Does the NFL make a profit from TV?

 NFL teams generate national revenue through things like TV contracts, as well as local revenue.
 NFL teams have multi-billion-dollar contracts with television providers, meaning they make a hefty sum through television.
 While the television industry is dwindling in many regards, this is not the case with the NFL.
 Games are broadcast and watched on television more than most other programs.

 The league is also expanding its digital distribution in recognition of the fact that streaming is the way of the future.
 The NFL recently inked a $2-billion deal with YouTube to host Sunday Ticket.